Tips for recovery from a stroke on left side of brain

 Your brain is divided into two hemispheres, with each half controlling the opposite side of your body.

-In order to regain movement in your affected side, you need to participate in physical therapy by practicing exercises for stroke patients.
+In order to regain movement in your affected side, you need to participate in physical therapy by practicing therapeutic exercises for stroke patients.

 Rehab exercises are crucial because they help rewire the brain and improve mobility.
 This occurs through neuroplasticity, which is the mechanism that your brain uses to rewire itself.